 - Perfectionist character traits which results in being over-critical with your own performance

-- Negative subconscious beliefs such as being told off by a teacher, sibling or parent “You are stupid!”, “Why can’t you do like your brother?”, “What’s wrong with you?”, “Why do you always get it wrong?”.
+- Negative subconscious beliefs such as being told off by a teacher, sibling or parent “You are stupid!”, “Why can’t you do or be like your brother?”, “What’s wrong with you?”, “Why do you always get it wrong?”.
 Particularly, for children such statements can have a major impact as their minds take everything in like a sponge.
-As they grow up such beliefs often persist, become unconscious and are therefore difficult to recognize.
+As they grow up such beliefs often persist, becoming unconscious and are therefore difficult to recognize.
 They can be a major cause of test anxiety.